Art rock: Influential albums

 The December 1965 release of the Beatles' Rubber Soul has been regarded as signifying a watershed for the form of the pop album.
 The album garnered recognition for the Beatles as artists from the American mainstream press due to the use of unconventional studio techniques and instruments which were not popular in rock music at the time.
 Writing in 1968, Gene Sculatti of Jazz & Pop recognised Rubber Soul as "the definitive 'rock as art' album" and "the necessary prototype" that major artists such as the Rolling Stones (with Aftermath) and the Beach Boys had felt compelled to follow.
+According to Bandcamp Daily, the record was "one of the premier art rock albums".